If you’re looking for ways to boost your income in retirement, then you might want to look at the shares listed below.

 These high quality ASX shares could be great options for retirees.
 Here’s what you need to know about them:

-Goldman Sachs currently has a buy rating and $20.50 price target on its shares.
+Analysts at Goldman Sachs appear confident that the telco giant will deliver on this.
+Its analysts currently have a buy rating and $4.00 price target on its shares.

 The broker is also forecasting 16 cents per share fully franked dividends for the foreseeable future.
 Based on the latest Telstra share price of $3.56, this will mean 4.5% yields.